 Most artwork on the trail will be available for sale and this year there will be four awards for participating artists, The Visitor’s Choice 1st £250, 2nd £175, 3rd £125 and The Curator’s Choice £250.

 2017 Curator’s Choice – Lindsay Slade, Ceramic Window.

 About the Curator

-The 2018 Trail will see the return of Curator Sarah Cannell.
-Sarah has curated three of the four Sculpture Trails to date and has 16 years of curating experience in a variety of venues across the UK.
+The 2019 Trail will see the return of Curator Sarah Cannell.
+Sarah has curated four of the five Sculpture Trails to date and has 18 years of curating experience in a variety of venues across the UK.
 She has a unique ability to inspire and engage people in the Arts as well as being able to develop creative concepts which often involve large numbers of people to diverse audiences.
-Applications for this years trail are open, please email Sarah if you are interested in taking part in the 2018 Waveney Valley Sculpture Trail.
+Applications for this years trail are open, please email Sarah if you are interested in taking part in the 2019 Waveney Valley Sculpture Trail.